sjtrny/freelens/docs/navilens.md

 # NaviLens

-[NaviLens](https://www.navilens.com/) is an accessible wayfinding system built around [ddTags](./ddtag.md), or "distant dense tags."
+[NaviLens](https://www.navilens.com/) is an accessible wayfinding system that uses [ddTags](./ddtag.md), or "distant dense tags."
 These small grids of coloured cells are designed to be detected at greater distances, with less precise camera aim, and while the tag or user is in relative motion.
 That makes them useful on signs, stops, vehicles,